jacobemcken/jacobemcken.github.io/_posts/2022-01-10-heroicons-from-cljs.md

 department, especially when it comes to integrations with things outside the Clojure eco system.

 I want to share how using [Heroicons][1] from within a ClojureScript [Reagent][2] (including Re-frame) application works.
-Some might find the following obvious but if you aren't using ClojureScript for frontend development everyday (like me) it might not be.
+Some might find the following obvious.
+But if you (like me) aren't using ClojureScript for frontend development everyday... it might not be.

 Which is sad because it is actually quite easy... when you already have [Shadow-cljs][3] configured 😎